jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FAQ.rst

 1.  :ref:`What to cite <FAQ.citation>`
 2.  :ref:`Do Modeling populations have required order? <FAQ.ModelingPopsOrder>`
+3.  :ref:`Why does Modeling warn against use of multiple Unified levels? <FAQ.ModelingMultipleUFlevels>`
+4.  :ref:`What is RgCo in Unified fit and why do I need to understand it? <FAQ.RgCO>`
+5.  :ref:`How does Irena get volume fraction (and other absolute values)? <FAQ.Calibration>`

+..
   3.  :ref:`What do I do if I need different Form Factor? <FAQ.ModelingUserFormFactor>`
-4.  :ref:`Why does Modeling warn against use of multiple Unified levels? <FAQ.ModelingMultipleUFlevels>`
-5.  :ref:`What is RgCo in Unified fit and why do I need to understand it? <FAQ.RgCO>`
-6.  :ref:`How does Irena get volume fraction (and other absolute values)? <FAQ.Calibration>`